bughunter-18118/Passive-Dns-Researcher/README.md

-# Passive DNS Educational Tool
+# Passive subdomain finder Tool with Anonymity

 INTRODUCTION : Subdoamin finding tool passively the main feature of this tool is that the all requests send through tor network it send one request in 4 to 5 second it is slow but user stay total anonmous